BW Arabia Oman - Barcelona vs Real Madrid: LaLiga Round 35

 What next: Barcelona had taken a major confidence boost from the win, while Real Madrid had needed a swift reset ahead of their next league test.

-Follow more match coverage and football insights at See latest odds and offers.
+Follow more match coverage and football insights at Bet 0, Get 0.

 Barcelona against Real Madrid will carry rivalry tension that will sit far beyond the table, because this meeting will be about status, authority, and the psychological edge that can shape the next stretch of the Primera Division season.
 At Spotify Camp Nou, the result will matter, but the manner of the performance will matter just as much, especially for supporters in Oman following one of world football’s defining fixtures.